Master of Science in Nursing

 - A bachelor’s degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education.

 - A cumulative grade point average (GPA) of 3.0 on a 4.0 scale in nursing and other course work.

-- Successful completion of undergraduate courses in statistics and nursing research.
+- Successful completion of an undergraduate course in nursing research.

 - Computer literacy.

 - License to practice as a registered nurse in Wisconsin.

 In addition to the educational credentials mentioned above, it is also required that all candidates for admission to the MSN program complete a Reflective Essay on Professional and Educational Goals as follows:

 - Essay should be three-five pages in length, typed using proper grammar, punctuation, spelling, etc. and with a scholarly writing style.

 - Reflect on the following: